jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 **For the initial security assessment, I conducted a simulated attack using Claude Fable 5, one of today's most capable AI models.
 Now, to independently validate the project's security, I hope that white-hat hackers will personally conduct a thorough security audit and simulated attack.**

 ### Conduct the most rigorous simulated attacks possible to validate its security.
+### If you break it, a fix can be released within 24 hours.

 ## VitalGuard AI v4.7.1 — Security Audit Scope Map (Simple update process)
 ### High-Priority ~900 Lines · WP1 / WP2 / WP6 / WP7 + V4.6.x Hardening Surfaces